TobyLobster/multiply_test/README.md

 Take note that the fastest routines vary largely in size, but with very little difference in cycle counts.

-There's a trick however: if you are multiplying lots of numbers by the same multiplier then these routines can be optimised further. e.g. The largest (mult14) takes 45.99 cycles on average normally but takes just 27.99 cycles if the multiplier (in A) doesn't change between calls.
+There's one trick however: if you are multiplying lots of numbers by the same multiplier then these routines can be optimised further. e.g. The largest (mult14) takes 45.99 cycles on average normally but takes just 27.99 cycles if the multiplier (in A) doesn't change between calls.
 This is because the first instructions of the routine are setup code based on the multiplier that takes 18 cycles.
 This only needs to be done once, leaving a faster multiply.
-This same trick can also be done for a smaller benefit to mult66 and mult27.
+This same trick can also be done for a smaller benefit (6 cycles) to mult66, mult27 and mult57.

 To see the results of the smaller routines more clearly, here is a zoomed in view of the same results: